aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Progress, Errors & Warnings/Progress Options/Progress_Options_-_Progress_Co.rst

 This option determines the number of lines after which progress in compilation is reported.
 If the :ref:`aimmshelp12-progress_window` is open, it will display information about the current location in the model.
 Possible values are:

     0:	Do not report progress.

-n:	Report progress after each n lines.
+    *n*:	Report progress after each *n* lines.